rcos/venue/README.md

 2. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

 3. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.

+Note: if downgrading/updating to Node 8.10.x, it's recommended to clear wrong versions of modules by running `rm -rf node_modules` before `npm install`.

 ## Build & development